Critical Illness Insurance

 4 Eligible Family Members mean all persons eligible for coverage as defined in the Certificate.

-8 Please review the Outline of Coverage for specific information about Alzheimer’s disease.
+6 Please review the Outline of Coverage for specific information about Alzheimer’s disease.

-9 MetLife Critical Illness Insurance will pay 25% of the Initial Benefit Amount when a covered person is diagnosed with one of the 22 Listed Conditions.
-A Covered Person may only receive one benefit payment of a Listed Condition in his/her lifetime.
 The Listed Conditions are: Addison’s disease (adrenal hypofunction); amyotrophic lateral sclerosis (Lou Gehrig’s disease); cerebrospinal meningitis (bacterial); cerebral palsy; cystic fibrosis; diphtheria; encephalitis; Huntington’s disease (Huntington’s chorea); Legionnaire’s disease; malaria; multiple sclerosis (definitive diagnosis); muscular dystrophy; myasthenia gravis; necrotizing fasciitis; osteomyelitis; poliomyelitis; rabies; sickle cell anemia (excluding sickle cell trait); systemic lupus erythematosus (SLE); systemic sclerosis (scleroderma); tetanus; and tuberculosis.

-We will not pay a Recurrence Benefit for either a Full Benefit Cancer or Partial Benefit Cancer unless the Covered Person has not had symptoms of or been treated for the Full Benefit Cancer or Partial Benefit Cancer for which we paid an Initial Benefit during the Benefit Suspension Period.
+There is a Benefit Suspension Period between Recurrences.
+We will not pay a Recurrence Benefit for a Covered Condition that Recurs during a Benefit Suspension Period.
+We will not pay a Recurrence Benefit for either a Full Benefit Cancer or a Partial Benefit Cancer unless the Covered Person has not had symptoms of or been treated for the Full Benefit Cancer or Partial Benefit Cancer for which we paid an Initial Benefit during the Treatment Free Period.
+A Recurrence Benefit is available for the following conditions: Heart Attack, Stroke, Coronary Artery Bypass Graft, Full Benefit Cancer and Partial Benefit Cancer.

-11 Coverage is guaranteed provided (1) the employee is actively at work and (2) any dependents to be covered are not under medical restriction as described in the Certificate.
+10 Coverage is guaranteed provided (1) the employee is actively at work and (2) any dependents to be covered are not under medical restriction as described in the Certificate.
 Some states require the insured to have medical coverage.
 Additional restrictions apply to dependents serving in the Armed Forces or living overseas.

-12 Eligibility for portability through the Continuation of Insurance with Premium Payment provision may be subject to certain eligibility requirements and limitations.
+11 Eligibility for portability through the Continuation of Insurance with Premium Payment provision may be subject to certain eligibility requirements and limitations.
 For more information, contact your MetLife representative.

 METLIFE CRITICAL ILLNESS INSURANCE (CII) IS A LIMITED BENEFIT GROUP INSURANCE POLICY.
 Like most group accident and health insurance policies, MetLife’s CII policies contain certain exclusions, limitations and terms for keeping them in force.
 Product features and availability may vary by state.
-In most plans, there is a pre-existing condition exclusion.
-After a covered condition occurs, there is a benefit suspension period during which most plans do not pay recurrence benefits, except in the case of insureds covered under a New York certificate.
-MetLife offers CII on both an Attained Age and an Issue Age basis.
+The plan may include a pre-existing condition exclusion.
+After a covered condition occurs, there is a benefit suspension period during which benefits will not be paid for a recurrence, except in the case of individuals covered under a New York certificate.
+MetLife offers CII with either Attained Age or Issue Age rates.
 Attained Age rates are based on 5-year age bands and will increase when a Covered Person reaches a new age band.
-MetLife’s Issue Age CII is guaranteed renewable, and may be subject to benefit reductions that begin at age 65.
+MetLife’s Issue Age CII is guaranteed renewable, and may include a Benefit Reduction Due to Age provision.
 Premium rates for MetLife’s Issue Age CII are based on age at the time of the initial coverage effective date and will not increase due to age; premium rates for increases in coverage, including the addition of dependents’ coverage, if applicable, will be based on the covered person’s age at the time of the initial coverage effective date.
 Rates are subject to change for MetLife’s Issue Age CII on a class-wide basis.
-A more detailed description of the benefits, limitations, and exclusions applicable to both Attained Age and Issue Age CII can be found in the applicable Disclosure Statement or Outline of Coverage/Disclosure Document available at time of enrollment.
-For complete details of coverage and availability, please refer to the group policy form GPNP07-CI, GPNP09-CI or GPNP14-CI, or contact MetLife for more information.
+A more detailed description of the benefits, limitations, and exclusions applicable can be found in the applicable Disclosure Statement or Outline of Coverage/Disclosure Document available at time of enrollment.
+For complete details of coverage and availability, please refer to the group policy form GPNP07-CI, GPNP09-CI, GPNP10-CI, GPNP14-CI or contact MetLife for more information.
 Benefits are underwritten by Metropolitan Life Insurance Company, New York, New York.
-MetLife's Critical Illness Insurance is not intended to be a substitute for Medical Coverage providing benefits for medical treatment, including hospital, surgical and medical expenses.
-MetLife's Critical Illness Insurance does not provide reimbursement for such expenses.

 The benefits described in this communication are governed by official plan documents, the FedEx Corporation Voluntary Insurance Plan and the applicable insurance policy.
 If there are any discrepancies between the information in this guide and the official plan documents, the provisions of the plan documents will govern.
 FedEx reserves the right to amend or terminate the plan or benefit for any reason at any time.